• Skip to primary navigation

 Site Plan Review

-Site Plan Review is a process developed locally that is not addressed in the State Zoning Act (MGL c.
+Site plan review is a process developed locally that is not addressed in the Massachusetts Zoning Act (M.G.L. c.
 40A).
-Massachusetts courts have recognized Site Plan Review as a permissible regulatory tool, including for uses that are permitted by right under local Zoning and under the Zoning Act.
-Boards, such as a Zoning or Planning Board, handling Site Plan Review for uses allowed by right have limited discretion.
-Boards may impose reasonable terms and conditions but cannot disapprove a by-right use or impose conditions that would make a project economically unfeasible, unlike the discretion that a Zoning or Planning Board has to deny approval of a use that requires a Special Permit.
+Massachusetts courts have recognized site plan review as a permissible regulatory tool, including for uses that are permitted by right under local zoning and under the Massachusetts Zoning Act.
+Boards, such as a zoning or planning board, handling site plan review for uses allowed by right have limited discretion.
+Boards may impose reasonable terms and conditions but cannot disapprove a by-right use or impose conditions that would make a project economically unfeasible, unlike the discretion that a zoning or planning board has to deny approval of a use that requires a special permit.

 Overlay District